 Stick to the textbooks and reviewers that you have already read in law school.

 You do not have to attend the review class every day.
 Decide for yourself whether it is better to study alone or go to class.
-Assess if how weak you are with the subject, the qualification of the professor teaching the class and the contents of the class itself.
+Assess how weak you are with the subject, the qualification of the professor teaching the class, and the contents of the class itself.

 Throw the debate whether to read cases in full or go with case digests.
 In review, you simply do not have the time to read the cases in its full text.
 Go with digests.

 Like any exam, questions in the Bar Examinations sometimes get repeated.
 Read the previous Bar Exams.
 Compare and contrast what kind of questions always come up.
 You may use this set of books called “Pareto Notes” that already does this for you.

 It is ill-advised to form study groups as each of you might have different schedules and study habits.
 It is, however, recommended to have a study buddy that you can bounce questions or throw Bar tips with.